PainterQubits/Unitful.jl/README.md

 # Unitful.jl

 ## About this clone / fork
-We intend to keep pulling in further improvements from Unitful, and some of these changes might be accepted in Unitful as well.
+We intend to keep pulling in further improvements from PainterQubits/Unitful.jl, and some of the ideas might be accepted in Unitful as well.

-This is a minor adaption of the original.
-The changes were previously made through type piracy in dependent packages, i.e. changing how types defined by Unitful were dislayed and used.
+This is a minor adaption of the original, affecting parsing, display and constructors / conversion only.
+The changes were previously made through type piracy in dependent packages, e.g. [MechanicalUnits.jl](https://github.com/hustf/MechanicalUnits.jl) was changing how types defined by Unitful were dislayed and parsed.
-Type piracy tends to destroy pre-compilation and is bad for you.
+Type piracy tends to destroy pre-compilation, hence forking Unitful is a cleaner solution.

-A more directly useful implementation of this clone is 'MechanicalUnits.jl'.
-To use MechanicalUnits (or other Unitful-dependant packages): 'pkg.instantiate' will read 'Manifest.toml', which points to this clone.

-The changes are:
+The changes in this fork are:
 * All 'show' methods are moved into 'display.jl'
 * Additional testing
 * Units are printed with color
 * Dimension symbols can be displayed on Windows terminals
 * No space between value and unit.
+Useful for:
 ```julia
 julia> import Unitful.m
 julia> print([1 2]m)   # Un-decorated output can be parsed as input (copy to reproduce)